Nest Doorbell (wired) vs. Nest Doorbell (battery): Which Google model is best?

 While both doorbells take advantage of Google's software, Nest Aware program and Home app integration, the Nest Doorbell (battery) comes with more free alerts, more flexible mounting options and a lower price.
 It also has a slightly more generous vertical field of view, which is what really matters for most video doorbell setups.
 Still, if you really want or need 24/7 recording the Nest Doorbell (wired) is the only model that offers it.

-We haven't reviewed the Nest Doorbell (battery) yet, but will update you here as soon as we spend some time with this new model.
+We haven't reviewed the Nest Doorbell (battery) yet, but we'll update this comparison as soon as we spend some time with this new model.